bradduthie/blog/_posts/2017-04-26-unified-theory-of-evolution.md

 natural selection and genetic drift.
 The second term encompasses everything else that affects trait change (often called the 'transmission bias'), such as mutation, selection at within-entity scales, or background changes in environment.
-Intepreting the Price equation can be a bit daunting at first, perhaps in part because of how abstract the entities (*i*) are -- representing anything from alleles, to unmeasured genotypes, to organisms, to even groups of organisms as
+Interpreting the Price equation can be a bit daunting at first, perhaps in part because of how abstract the entities (*i*) are -- representing anything from alleles, to unmeasured genotypes, to organisms, to even groups of organisms as